ietf-rats-wg/ietf-rats-usecases/ietf105-sidemeeting-notes.md

 An entire network of systems need to be continuously attested.
 This could be all of the smartphones on an LTE network, or every desktop system in a worldwide enterprise.
-The network operator wishes to do this in order to maintain identities of connected devices more than to validate correct firmware, but both situations are reasonable.
+The network operator wishes to do this in order maintain identities of connected devices more than to validate correct firmware, but both situations are reasonable.